Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 `CALCULATION_SERVER` - stores an **internal** URL for a calculation service at "10.0.0.185:8080/calc".

+`ILLEGAL_CHAR` - stores an array of illegal chars as a string. now We can see which chars the application filters, and it's being used only in `SanitizeFilename()` function, on purpose of preventing common Directory Traversal attacks.

 Focusing on the `main()` function shows us the path of each page following their functions.

 ```golang